Gum-Joe/2Keys/README.md

 | /key/  | Used to denote special keys, such as UP, DOWN, RIGHT, LEFT arrow keys; CAPS (Caps Lock), TAB.
 Replace key with key name in caps  |

 NOTE: Slash issues.
-Key 127 is useful as a mode key
+Key 127 is useful as a mode key.
+DO NOT BLOCK 99.
+125 and 126 are Windows Keys

 The following keys are disabled: